Off-the-beaten-track boutique eco lodge

 August still forms part of the wet season, but this doesn't put off families visiting Costa Rica who bring children during the school holidays for the plethora of activities available.

 It is a good month to see both green and Hawksbill turtles nesting around Tortuguero.
-Further up the Pacific coast, olive ridley turtles storm the sands in a synchronized mass nesting event known as arribada which will continue until November.
+Further up the Pacific coast, olive ridley turtles storm the sands in a synchronised mass nesting event known as arribada which will continue until November.
 The northern part of the Pacific coast receives the least rain so is ideal for those hunting sunshine.

 September

 September and October are the wettest months of the green season meaning that remote areas of Costa Rica can become inaccessible due to the roads and spotting wildlife can be more challenging.
-The East of the country is the driest so visitors willing to brave the rain head to Tortuguero National Park.
+The east of the country is the driest so visitors willing to brave the rain head to Tortuguero National Park.

 October

 October is another very wet month in Costa Rica, especially on the west coast which is the best place to see whales and turtles at this time of year.
+For beach time, the Caribbean is drier.

 November

-The Caribbean Coast on the East gets the dry weather first, and if there is rain, it tends to fall in the afternoon so you can easily plan your day around it.
+The Caribbean Coast on the east gets the dry weather first, and if there is rain, it tends to fall in the afternoon so you can easily plan your day around it.

 December